republicprotocol/renex-sol/README.md

 # Ethereum Atomic Swap

 The Ethereum Atomic Swap library is an official reference implementation of atomic swaps on Ethereum for the Republic Protocol, written in Solidity.
-This library supports atomic swaps between Ether and ERC20 pairs, as well as the Ether and ERC20 side of cross-chain atomic swaps.
+This library supports Ether and ERC20 atomic swaps, cross-chain Ether atomic swaps, and cross-chain ERC20 atomic swaps.
+Currently, the Republic Protocol only provides support for cross-chain trading with Bitcoin.

 ## Smart contracts

-The Ethereum Atomic Swap library is made up of several different smart contracts that work together to implement the required on-chain functionality.
-These smart contracts are used by off-chain miners and traders to provide secure decentralized order matching computations.
+The Ethereum Atomic Swap library is made up of several different smart contracts that work together to implement atomic swaps.
+These smart contracts are used by traders after the Republic Protocol has successfully matched their orders.

-1. The Ren ERC20 contract implements the Republic Token, used to provide economic incentives.
+1. The Ether contract implements cross-chain atomic swaps where Ether is being used.
-2. The Miner Registrar contract implements miner registrations and epochs.
+2. The ERC20 contract implements cross-chain atomic swaps where an ERC20 token is being used.
-3. The Trader Registrar contract implements trader registrations.
+3. The EtherToERC20 contract implements atomic swaps between Ether and an ERC20 token.
-4. The Order Book contract implements the opening, closing, and expiration of orders.
+4. The ERC20ToERC20 contract implements atomic swaps between two ERC20 tokens.

-None of the contract expose orders, including the Order Book, which only holds order IDs.
+None of the contract expose orders.
 Orders are never passed to the Republic network under any circumstances, and order fragments are never passed to the blockchain.
+The `_swapID` used by the contracts are only for identifying the swap, and is negotiated between traders.
+This maintains privacy between traders that have matched on the order book, and atomic swaps that have been executed.

 ## Tests